 For more information, U.S. residents may call the National Cancer Institute's (NCI's) Cancer Information Service toll-free at 1-800-4-CANCER (1-800-422-6237) Monday through Friday from 8:00 a.m. to 8:00 p.m., Eastern Time.
 A trained Cancer Information Specialist is available to answer your questions.

 The NCI's LiveHelp® online chat service provides Internet users with the ability to chat online with an Information Specialist.
 The...

 Treatment for these and other childhood cancers may cause hearing late effects:

-The risk may also be increased in childhood cancer survivors who had either of the following:
+The risk of hearing loss may be increased in childhood cancer survivors after treatment with either of the following:

 Certain chemotherapy drugs, such as cisplatin or high-dose carboplatin.

 Risk may also be increased in childhood cancer survivors who were young at the time of treatment (the younger the child, the greater the risk) or received radiation therapy to the brain and chemotherapy at the same time.